jeanlain/HTvertebrates/README.md

 The pipeline was not tested with other versions of the above programs.

 Hardware requirements: a linux cluster with ≥200 CPUs, ≥0.5 TB of system memory,  ≥2 TB of free hard drive space and working internet connection (fiber is recommended).
-On this hardware, the pipeline should take  ~4 weeks to complete.
+On this hardware, the pipeline should take 1-2 months to complete.

 ## Installation
 Download all the files of this repository into the same directory.